 9. Stimulate your Skin

-The key take-away from this blog post is that by stimulating your skin, you’ll activate the part of your brain that responds to being hugged.
-Therefore any form of self-massage, exfoliation, skin brushing or pleasant skin sensation will help you to feel better and more peaceful.
+The key takeaway from this blog post is that by stimulating your skin, you’ll activate the part of your brain that responds to being hugged.
+Therefore any form of self-massage, exfoliation, skin brushing, or pleasant skin sensation will help you to feel better, and more peaceful.
 There are many different products on the market that provide different sensations so my advice here is to experiment.
-The feeling of a loofah in the shower is distinctly different from warm pebbles being smoothed over you, which is different again from a nut-shell exfoliation treatment or the tickles of feathers.
+The feeling of a loofah in the shower is distinctly different from warm pebbles being smoothed over you, which is different again from a nut-shell exfoliation treatment, or the tickles of feathers.
 Your preferences will be individual, as you might find a firm or rough experience far more enjoyable than something soft and delicate.
-It doesn’t matter what you prefer but to establish what feels best will increase your chances of being able to self-soothe.
+It doesn’t matter what you prefer, but establishing what feels best for you will increase your chances of being able to self-soothe.

 10. Hug the Duvet